Where Can I See The Exhibit?

 Can this exhibit be included with a larger exhibit or event we already have planned?

 Yes!
 We encourage you to take this opportunity to spotlight the suffrage history or women specific to your community, adding artifacts or additional panels to our exhibit.
-We will also have companion programming ideas in the Centennial Toolkit that will come with the traveling exhibit.
-You may also request a copy of the Toolkit in advance (it should be ready in May 2019).
+We also have companion programming ideas in the Centennial Toolkit to help round out your exhibit experience.

 Are the panels heavy?

 No, each panel is lightweight and easy to maneuver.
 The banners can be pulled up by one person, as long as that person is tall enough to secure the support pole in the correct position.
-Instructions will be provided to ensure a smooth setup and to minimize chances of banners snapping back into the base.
+Training will be provided to ensure a smooth setup and to minimize chances of banners snapping back into the base or getting damaged.

 Do I need to partner with a local League or can I host the exhibit independently?

-While we encourage Leagues to partner with their local historical societies, libraries, etc. to showcase the exhibit, any organization may request dates and become a host.
+While we encourage Leagues to partner with their local historical societies, libraries, etc. to showcase the exhibit, any organization may request to become a host.
 Affiliation with LWV is not necessary.

 Can I move exhibit to different locations during the time I have it reserved?